Maersk Air UK: Operations

-Maersk Air Ltd was a subsidiary of Maersk Air, a Danish airline again owned by the Maersk Group.
-Maersk Air UK was headquartered at Coventry Road near Birmingham Airport, which served as the airline's only base.
-The airline operated under a franchise agreement with British Airways.
+Maersk Air Ltd. was a subsidiary of Maersk Air, a Danish airline again owned by the powerful Maersk Group.
+Maersk Air UK was headquartered near Birmingham Airport, which served as the airline's only base.
+The airline operated under a franchise agreement with British Airways, as British Airways Express.
 It employed the BA branding, including aircraft livery, uniforms, in-flight service and catering, as well as terminal services.
 It also employed BA's flight codes and reservation system.
 Flights qualified for miles on BA's frequent-flyer program, Executive Club.

 Destinations

 The following is a list of destinations served by Maersk Air UK.
 All scheduled services were flown out of their base at Birmingham Airport and were branded as British Airways flights.